zZedix/PasarGuard/README.md

 Body:
-{"username": "marzban_test_user", "action": "user_updated", "enqueued_at": 1680506457.636369, "tries": 0}
+{"username": "PasarGuard_test_user", "action": "user_updated", "enqueued_at": 1680506457.636369, "tries": 0}
 ```

 Different action typs are: `user_created`, `user_updated`, `user_deleted`, `user_limited`, `user_expired`, `user_disabled`, `user_enabled`

 # Donation

-If you found Marzban useful and would like to support its development, you can make a donation, [Click Here](https://donate.gozargah.pro)
+If you found PasarGuard useful and would like to support its development, you can make a donation, [Click Here](https://donate.gozargah.pro)

 Thank you for your support!